UAA Campus is Open

-The Culinary Arts, Hospitality & Restaurant Management Division offers a Bachelor of Arts degree in hospitality and restaurant management.
-This program offers students the opportunity to acquire the business management skills and hospitality finesse needed to develop a career in the expanding hotel and restaurant industry.
-An array of career possibilities is available to graduates in the areas of professional management in restaurants, hotels, resorts, hospitals, institutions, conferencing and catering and recreation management.
+With a Bachelor of Arts degree in Hospitality Administration, students have the business management skills and hospitality finesse for a career in the hotel and restaurant industry.
+Career possibilities include professional management in restaurants, hotels, resorts, hospitals, institutions, conferencing and catering, and recreation management.

-The capstone experience for the bachelor’s degree is a 600-hour Alaska internship offered through UAA and designed to provide direct hands-on hotel and restaurant operations management experience during the fifth year of study.
-Arranged by the department, internships are paid work experiences at an approved hotel/restaurant site.
+The capstone is a 600-hour Alaska internship that provides hands-on hotel and restaurant operations management during the final year of study.
+Arranged by the department, the internship is a paid work experiences at an approved hotel/restaurant site.